linkerd/website/linkerd.io/content/2/tasks/books.md

 Aha!
 We can see that inbound traffic coming from the `webapp` service going to the `books` service is failing a significant percentage of the time.
 That could explain why `webapp` was throwing intermittent failures.
-Let’s click on the 🔬 icon to look at the actual request and response stream.
+Let’s click on the tap (🔬) icon and then on the Start button to look at the actual request and response stream.

 {{< fig src="/images/books/tap.png" title="Tap" >}}